u3559867/Text-based-game-year-2-assignment-/README.md

 Negotiation initiation chance: 100% until 6 kills.

-Negotiation system (if chose to negotiate with the alien): // to be fixed
+Negotiation system (if chose to negotiate with the alien):
 note: have a chance of not popping up as mentioned above (i.e. if the player has killed someone).
 A hangman game with random words and a certain time limit per guess.
 SPD gives more time per guess.